 Additionally, our plan is to go into the Pacific.
-Finding places to haul out the boat are not as easy as in the Mediterranean or the Americas.
+Finding places to haul out the boat is not as easy as in the Mediterranean or the Americas.

-From day one, we’ve have barnacles and lots of them.
+From day one, we’ve had barnacles and lots of them.

 …and that it was so bad, the CopperCoat didn’t work.
 Our diver reported that barnacles grew back on our boat every two months instead of every month so at least there was a small benefit from the CopperCoat.

 From my perspective, I thought… ’I didn’t pay $11,700 to have to pay a diver to clean my hull!’
 I was fuming but I assumed that it was down to the Charleston water…

 And then over time, more people asked me about our CopperCoat results.